Healthy Negotiation 101: How to Get What You Want

 It may also be helpful to determine your authority to make binding commitments or agreements, along with any hard timelines or boundaries that must be respected or upheld.

-A negotiation coach or life coach can help you with your preparation and help you feel more confident going into the interaction.
+A negotiation coach can help you with your preparation and help you feel more confident going into the interaction.

 Through your research, you will likely find information regarding negotiation techniques.
 This can include techniques you may encounter from the other party, as well as those you may want to have in your toolbox.
 Please keep in mind that some strategies are fair and respectful, while others simply “play dirty”.